“Sleek, contemporary and well-priced apartments and suites in or near the vibrant Brera district (sleeping 2-6)”

-In contrast, the apartments are well set-up for self catering, with little kitchens (hob but no oven) and cool dining spaces for 4.
+The apartments are well set-up for self catering, with little kitchens (hob but no oven) and cool dining spaces.
 You get a full quotient of crockery, and a range of pots and pans, as well as some useful equipment (good knives etc).
 A welcome pack awaits you, with tea, coffee and bottled water, and for everything else there's a Carrefour Express supermarket Via della Moscova, as well as various smaller shops in the various neighbourhoods.

 Brera is one of Milan's top drinking and dining hubs, so there are plenty of dining choices nearby.
 At Il Verde, an elegant yuppie favourite in the Piazza Carlo Mirabello, we enjoyed a delicious risotto con Ossobuco (traditional Milanese saffron risotto with veal), and their chocolate mousse is heavenly.
 You can't book for lunch but can for dinner, and they'll deliver phoned-in orders, too.
 Just doors from the Brera Apartments is the popular Fioraio Bianchi Cafe, an old flower shop become bijou restaurant, which does its own baking.
 And, on Via Palermo, there's the cosy Gran Italia where we had a scrumptiously fat yet light slice of Diavolo wood-fired pizza.
 The Neapolitan restaurant here, Anema e Cozze, is recommended by Brera's owners.

 - Coffee / tea making

 - The neighbourhood's Pinacoteca di Brera museum has a small-but-perfectly-formed art collection, including works by Italian masters like Titian, Tintoretto, Caravaggio, Mantegna and Bellini